 Meet the Instructor

-Steven L. Gottlieb, M.P.A., began his law enforcement career in 1968 and served as a sworn police officer with the West Covina, California, Police Department and Deputy Sheriff with the Los Angeles County, California, Sheriff’s Department.
+Steven L. Gottlieb, M.P.A., wrote the book on Crime Analysis and founded the crime and intelligence analysis certificate program.
+He served as a sworn police officer with West Covina PD and as Deputy Sheriff with Los Angeles County Sheriff’s Department.

 This is the most comprehensive course in crime analysis presented in the United States today!

 This is a phenomenal program — worth every cent!
 When I start our CAU we will use the same program for the new analysts.
 I have bounced around all over looking for this exact thing.
 Thank you!